A tale of two Rumis – of the East and of the West

 After completing his theological education in Syria’s Aleppo, Rumi went to Konya where he met a wandering dervish, named Shams-i-Tabriz, who left a lasting impact on the Islamic scholar.

-Barka Blue, founder of a spiritual arts movement, the Rumi Centre, in California, said Tabriz would transform Rumi, and lead to his “spiritual awakening”.
+Baraka Blue, founder of a spiritual arts movement, the Rumi Center, in California, said Tabriz would transform Rumi, and lead to his “spiritual awakening”.

 Rumi penned his magnum opus, the Masnavi, a 50,000-line poem, written in rhyming couplets and quatrains about a lifelong yearning in search of God.